benlongcroft/Nitely-Code-Base/README.md

 `ClubData (dir)` - This contains the raw data that is in the database for backups sake as it was a massive pain to get in the first place.

+###Magic Words in Descriptions
+___
+Each description may contain a number of magic words, or words which are treated differently by the algorithm.
+This is done so that certain features of a venue can be better reflected in the description.

+The following contains the words and their usage cases:

+`food` - For any venues which serve any form of food

+`theme` - For any venues which are themed by culture, style or dress code

+`DJ` - For any venues which have a DJ on at least one night

+`beer` - For any venues which specialise in beer and craft beer

+`brunch` - For any venues which offer a 'boozy brunch' service

+`traditional` - For any pubs/bars which are set out in a stereotypical english way

+`cocktails` - For any venues which specialise in cocktails

+`terrace` - For any venues which contain an outdoor seating area

+`live` - For any venues which host live music/theatre events

+`wine` - For any venues which keep specialise in fine wines

+`sport` - For any venues which promote or show live sport